Getting to know your customers: Effective tips for collecting, understanding and applying customer insights

 Last – but certainly not least – “think out of the box and be creative,” Mick says.
 “I’ve seen everything from juice brand representatives walking the beach passing out juices to get real-time feedback from customers to kids brands co-creating products with moms and kids during the initial innovation phase to ensure that they get it just right.
 Cultivating and leading with innovation is important, not just in the product, but also in the way that you think about engaging with and learning from your customers.”

 Looking for more tips and tools?
-Sign up here for our monthly newsletter, jam-packed with free information and resources expertly curated to help you grow your business.
+Sign up here for our monthly newsletter for more access and insights to resources and stories to help accelerate your business.

 Post topic(s): Business advice